 The interior environment evokes the city’s vibrancy, material sensibility and cultural diversity.
 With an all-encompassing sculptural form, the interior finishes and features accentuate and juxtapose the larger spatial volume, promoting the easy flow of passengers.
 Retail offerings such as Shake Shack, FAO Schwartz and McNally Jackson Books highlight New York originals.

 Indoor green space is modeled after New York City’s urban pocket parks and includes lush landscaping and sculptural benches.
 Concourses feature ample seating areas with charging stations across all 35 gates, spacious and modern restrooms with floors that literally sparkle, and nursing rooms for mothers and infants.

 Flexibility and Operational Efficiency

 The island concourses and pedestrian bridges offer more than a sleek appearance.
-They allowed the design team to move Terminal B hundreds of feet closer to Grand Central Parkway.
+They allowed the design team to move Terminal B 600 feet closer to Grand Central Parkway.
 This opened up two additional miles of aircraft taxilanes that will reduce airport ground delays as the terminal ramps up to its full capacity of serving 17.5 million annual passengers.